 Meconium aspiration Meconium Aspiration Syndrome Meconium aspiration syndrome is trouble breathing (respiratory distress) in a newborn who has breathed (aspirated) a dark green, sterile fecal material called meconium into the lungs before... read more : LGA babies may pass meconium (dark green fecal material that is produced in the fetus's intestine before birth) in the amniotic fluid and take forceful gasps that cause the meconium-containing amniotic fluid to be breathed (aspirated) into the lungs.

-Lung problems: Lung development may be delayed in newborns whose mothers have diabetes, and the babies are at increased risk of respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more or transient tachypnea of the newborn Transient Tachypnea of the Newborn Transient tachypnea of the newborn is temporary difficulty with breathing and often low blood oxygen levels due to excessive fluid in the lungs after birth.
-This disorder can occur in premature... read more , even when they are not premature.
+Lung problems: Lung development may be delayed in newborns whose mothers have diabetes, and the babies are at increased risk of respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more or transient tachypnea of the newborn Transient Tachypnea of the Newborn Transient tachypnea of the newborn is temporary rapid and sometimes labored breathing and often low blood oxygen levels due to excessive fluid in the lungs after birth.
+This disorder can occur... read more , even when they are not preterm.

 Birth defects Overview of Birth Defects Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
 They are usually obvious within the first year of life.
-The cause of many birth... read more : Infants of mothers with poorly controlled diabetes have an increased risk of birth defects, including ones that involve the brain Overview of Brain and Spinal Cord Birth Defects Birth defects of the brain and spinal cord can occur in early or late fetal development.
-Typical symptoms include intellectual disability, paralysis, incontinence, or loss of sensation in some... read more , heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
+The cause of many birth... read more : Infants of mothers with poorly controlled diabetes have an increased risk of birth defects, including ones that involve the brain Overview of Brain and Spinal Cord Birth Defects Birth defects of the brain or spinal cord cause a spectrum of neurologic problems; some may be barely noticeable, others may be fatal.
+Birth defects of the brain and spinal cord can occur in... read more , heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , kidneys Kidney Defects There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
-These defects are not usually apparent at the doctor's examination... read more , digestive tract Overview of Digestive Tract Birth Defects The digestive organs may be incompletely developed or abnormally positioned, causing blockages, or the muscles or nerves of the digestive tract may be defective.
-Symptoms depend on the location... read more , and lower part of the spine Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
+These defects are not usually apparent at the doctor's examination... read more , digestive tract Overview of Digestive Tract Birth Defects A birth defect can occur anywhere along the digestive tract—in the esophagus, stomach, small intestine, large intestine, rectum, or anus.
+The digestive organs may be incompletely developed or... read more , and lower part of the spine Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
 Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.
 The... read more .

 Excess red blood cells (polycythemia Polycythemia in the Newborn Polycythemia is an abnormally high concentration of red blood cells.
 This disorder may result from postmaturity, diabetes in the mother, twin-to-twin transfusions, in which blood flows from... read more ): LGA babies may have a higher blood count than usual.
 Too many red blood cells may cause the blood to become too thick, which may slow blood flow.
 Newborns with polycythemia have a reddish complexion and are sluggish.
 Polycythemia can contribute to hypoglycemia, respiratory distress, and hyperbilirubinemia.